 What do you plan on doing with your new ugly sweater?

-For more great ideas surrounding the holidays and how to enjoy yourself while being mindful of the environment, also check out these blogs:
+For more great ideas surrounding the holidays and how to enjoy yourself while being eco-conscious, also check out these blogs: